Open Source Audits

 FossID Blind Audits

-Due to security concerns surrounding M&A transactions, we have designed and implemented the ability to perform audits and generate reports without looking at the target source code.
-This is commonly referred to as a “blind audit” (as opposed to traditional and do-it-yourself audits).
+Due to security and confidentiality concerns surrounding an audit, FossID has implemented a unique ability to perform audits and generate reports without looking at the target source code – a “blind audit”.

 A first conference call takes place to kick start the project, introduce contact persons from all parties and communicate relevant details of the audit such as timeline, custom reports, etc.